quantumlib/Cirq/docs/start/best_practices.md

 Of course, Cirq provides routines and functions for compilation and transformation of circuits.
 Users can and should call these routines.
-However, cirq and resulting hardware integrations should not modify the circuits without the user's "permission".
+However, Cirq and resulting hardware integrations should not modify the circuits without the user's "permission".

 ## Other style and performance guidelines